-The proposed five yearly reviews of the reduction targets will ensure the reduction we are working towards is fair compared to the reductions made by other sectors, such as transport, and the reduction commitments made by other countries.
+Five yearly reviews of the reduction targets will ensure the reduction we are working towards is fair compared to the reductions made by other sectors, such as transport, and the reduction commitments made by other countries.
 It will also take into consideration the technological solutions and mitigations available to farmers.

 Climate change adaptation

-The Bill also creates a legal obligation on the Government to plan for how it will support New Zealand towns and cities, business, farmers and Iwi to adapt to the increasingly severe storms, floods, fires and droughts we are experiencing as a result of climate change.
+The Act also creates a legal obligation on the Government to plan for how it will support New Zealand towns and cities, business, farmers and Iwi to adapt to the increasingly severe storms, floods, fires and droughts we are experiencing as a result of climate change.

 Regardless of the target chosen, New Zealand needs to be planning for a different climate.
 DairyNZ supports a commitment to plan early and avoid sudden change.
 This will allow all sectors to transition over time.